maarten-pennings/6502/3eeprom/README.md

 The `>>` is the prompt.
 After the prompt I typed commands.
 The next line(s) are the response.

-Instead of entering commands manually over the UART/USB, one can also send a file with commands.
+Instead of entering commands manually over the UART/USB, one can also use a terminal program to send a file with write commands.
 Such a file could be called an EEPROM programming script.

 > Keep in mind that the Nano is less fast then your PC.